 - Claim the task and start working on it!

 At its core, open source is about making the source code for a program available for anyone to see, use, or modify.
 But open source is about more than just code -- it's about a global community coming together through collaboration to write software.

-Over a dozen open source organizations participate in Google Code-in.
+Over twenty open source organizations participate in Google Code-in.
 Each one is different.
 If you're attempting to be a Finalist or Grand Prize winner, you might want to focus on tasks from only one or two organizations.
 It's important to pick an organization that interests you.
 You can find more information about each organization on the Google Code-in contest site.

 Communication and Getting Help